-7.1.8 Distribution Window Description (DWD)
+7.1.9 Distribution Window Description (DWD)

-The Distribution Window Description provides the broadcast delivery schedule of NRT files associated with broadcaster applications.
-A broadcaster application may pertain to app-based enhancements for a linear service, or constitute a standalone, app-based service.
-The DWD contains identifiers of applications to which the NRT files delivered during the broadcast time intervals belong.
+The Distribution Window Description provides the broadcast delivery schedule of NRT files targeted for use either directly by the receiver, or by broadcaster applications.
+A broadcaster application may pertain to app-based features for a linear Service, or constitute a standalone, app-based Service.
+The DWD may contain identifiers of applications to which the NRT files delivered during the broadcast time intervals belong.
 It may include Filter Codes to enable selective download and caching of those files to support personalization, as well as indication of the specific files that will be transmitted during a given distribution window.
-Given the application signaling nature of this SLS fragment, additional details on the DWD are specified in A/337, Application Signaling [7].